 4 Paper Buildings are an exclusively specialist family law set.
 4 Paper Buildings is nationally and internationally recognised as one of the leading Family Law sets.
 Members of Chambers specialise in high-profile and cutting-edge public law, private law, financial remedies, international and Court of Protection cases and are instructed in cases which regularly make the front pages of the newspapers as well as the law reports.
 Members regularly write articles and give lectures and seminars around the country.

 Applications for Pupillages starting in October 2020 are now closed.
 Applications for pupillages are advertised through the Pupillage Gateway.
 Applications for Pupillage starting in October 2021 will be open in January 2020.

 Application forms will be marked by the following four criteria:

 - Commitment, drive and capacity for hard work

 There is a two stage interview process that will take place.
 Applicants that are selected for a second round interview will also be invited into chambers for a one-day mini-pupillage.

 We regret that due to the volume of applications we receive we are only able to provide feedback to second interview stage candidates.
-Offers for 2019 Pupillages will be made to successful applicants on May 3rd 2018.
+Offers for 2020 Pupillages will be made to successful applicants via the pupillage gateway on May 7th 2019.

 4 Paper Buildings offers 3 funded 12-month pupillages every year, these are purely family based.